- Antigua & Barbuda

 - Ten consecutive years of residency in Canada that may include years of study in Canada.
 The period of residency will be the time lapsed between the "Landed On" date on the "Record of Landing" document and the start of the program.

-- Graduation from a Manitoba high school, with five credits at the Grade 12 level, which include two credits of English at the 40S level with an average grade of 75%.
+- Graduation from a Manitoba high school, with five credits at the Grade 12 level, which includes one full credit of English at the 40S level with a minimum grade of 75% (or the equivalent from other provinces in Canada).

 - Graduation from a Canadian curriculum secondary school (other than Manitoba curriculum) with a year 12 English literature grade of 75% or higher.